Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 So, next time you reach for coffee or soda, pause for a moment and ask: Have I had enough water today?
 In Italy it is custom to get a glass of water with your cappuccino or espresso.
 So, why not make it a habit and do as the Italians do.
 Have a glass of water with your tea, coffee or wine.

-Your body will thank you with more energy, clearer skin, sharper focus, and overall better health.
+Your body will thank you with more energy, many people notice improved energy, better concentration and healthier-looking skin when they stay well hydrated.
 Start with one extra glass today—it’s a small step that creates powerful change.